Quick tip: A high Hb is often not due to a primary haematological problem.

 In the case of fever and neutropenia prompt treatment with antibiotics is critical, especially in those patients with a neutrophil count of less than 1 x109/L.

-Referral to haematology is recommended in the case of persistent lymphocytosis, especially when associated with B symptoms or lymphadenopathy.
+Referral to haematology is recommended in the case of persistent lymphocytosis, especially when associated with B symptoms, lymphadenopathy or hepatosplenomegaly.

-A persistent lymphocytosis under 10 in an otherwise well patient may be reported as 'Monoclonal B cell lymphocytosis' on the blood film.
-This condition is thought to be a CLL precursor which needs monitoring alone, as without any clinical features it needs no treatment.
-Once the lymphocyte count is over 10 it is more likely to have a blood film comment of 'suspected CLL' possibly with advice for referral.
+A persistent lymphocytosis under 10x109/L in an otherwise well patient may be reported as 'Monoclonal B cell lymphocytosis' on the blood film.
+This condition is a CLL precursor which needs monitoring alone, as without any clinical features it needs no treatment.
+Once the lymphocyte count is over 10x109/L it is more likely to have a blood film comment of 'suspected CLL' possibly with advice for referral.

 Caring for known CLL in the community